arvo-p/news/readme.md

 ![Capture](Images/capture.PNG)

-**Koala News** is a minimalist, keyboard-driven terminal feed reader designed for Windows.
+**Koala News** is my minimalist, keyboard-driven terminal feed reader designed for Windows.
 It features a fast C-based client (`news.exe`) with tabbed browsing and a C++ feed fetcher that uses `libcurl` and `rapidxml` to parse RSS and Atom feeds.
+Make sure to run it on a terminal that supports ANSI escape sequences.

 ---